nursingappteam/SmartInventory-backend/README.md

 ← `src/pages`: The handlebars files that make up the site front-end.
 The API in `server.js` sends data to these to update the UI.

+← `src/pages/index.hbs`: The site homepage presents a form when the user first visits.
+When the visitor submits a preference through the form, the app calls the `POST` endpount `/pick`, passing the user selection.
+The `server.js` endpoint updates the database and returns the user choices submitted so far, which the page presents in a chart (using [Chart.js](https://www.chartjs.org/docs/)–you can see the code in the page `head`);

+← `src/pages/admin.hbs`: The admin page presents a table displaying the log of most recent picks.
+You can clear the list by setting up your admin key in __Next steps__ below.
+If the user attempts to clear the list without a valid key, the page will just present the log again.

 ← `src/seo.json`: When you're ready to share your new site or add a custom domain, change SEO/meta settings in here.

 ← `package.json`: The NPM packages for your project's dependencies.